emaphp/eMapper/README.md

 ----------

 <br/>
 A result map is a class that defines which properties will be mapped to an object / array.
 Using a result map is ideal for cases where for some reason the values ​​in a column must be stored using another name or with a particular type.
 In order to define a property type and the name of the referenced column we use *annotations*.
 The following code shows the implementation of a result map that defines 4 properties.
-The **@column** and **@type** annotations are used to define the type to use and the name of the column from which to take the value respectively.
+The **@column** and **@type** annotations are used to define the associated type and the name of the column.
 If no column name is specified then is assumed that is the same as the property.
 If the type is not defined then the one associated with the column is used.

 ```php
 namespace Acme\Result;